Rules

 When reviewing videos, do not emphasize video quality related to compression.

-We asked for videos under a certain size and many people aren't experienced with compressing to specific file sizes.
+We asked for videos under a certain file size and many people aren't experienced with compression.

 Video quality may be lower than usual because of this.